Latest update: 01.03.2019

 - Select your payment method: credit card (e.g., Visa, American Express, and Discover) or PayPal

-Once you are done with this, you can select the “Apps” from the main menu, choose your platform, and download the installer.
+Once you’re done with this, you can select Apps from the main menu, choose your platform, and download the installer.
 Remember that now you can use up to 10 devices with one single subscription, so you may want to download all the clients you will need in one go.

 How to use IPVanish

 Having tried some of the IPVanish apps, we must admit that IPVanish has done a good job at revamping their application.
 The older version had some design issues (certain menu screens were clunky or not even properly functional).
 That, however, is the past – buried deep in the virtual cemetery of binary code.

 The new IPVanish interface actually looks quite clear and informative and has a simple but nice design.
 When you launch the program, first you need to use your credentials to log in to your IPVanish account.

-At the top of the application window, you will find the Quick Connect section.
-From two drop-down boxes, you can quickly choose a VPN protocol and a server to connect to.
+At the top of the application window, you’ll find the Quick Connect section.
+From three drop-down boxes, you can quickly choose your preferred country, automatically sorted by best city and best server by default.
 Now, click the Connect button and wait for a few seconds to be securely hidden from the prying eyes of governments, ISPs, and hackers.
 On average, it may take around 10 seconds to connect to a server, which is quite good.